-SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-A ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF THE CORPORATION CODE OF THE PHILIPPINES
+ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF THE CORPORATION CODE OF THE PHILIPPINES

-- 1. For the fiscal period ended December 31, 2021 - 2.
-Commission Identification Number 62893 - 3.
-BIR Tax Identification Number 004-710-062-000 - 4.
-Exact name of issuer as specified in its charter: ROCKWELL LAND CORPORATION - 5.
-Province, country or other jurisdiction of incorporation or organization: Philippines - 6.
-Industry Classification Code: (SEC Use Only) - Address of issuer's principal office and postal code: 2F 8 Rockwell, Hidalgo Drive, Rockwell Center, Makati City - 8.
-Issuer's telephone number, including area code: (632) 793-0088 - 9.
-Former name, former address, former fiscal year, if changes since last report: N/A. - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each class Number of shares issued and outstanding Common shares 6,116,762,198 shares

-Amount of Debt Outstanding PhP26,787,965,362

-11. Are any or all of the securities listed on a Stock Exchange?

-Yes [X] No []

-Stock Exchange: Philippine Stock Exchange
+1. For the fiscal period ended December 31, 2021 2.
+Commission Identification Number 62893 3.
+BIR Tax Identification Number 004-710-062-000 4.
+Exact name of issuer as specified in its charter: ROCKWELL LAND CORPORATION 5.
+Province, country or other jurisdiction of incorporation or organization: Philippines 6.
+Industry Classification Code: (SEC Use Only) 7.
+Address of issuer's principal office and postal code: 2F 8 Rockwell, Hidalgo Drive, Rockwell Center, Makati City 8.
+Issuer's telephone number, including area code: (632) 793-0088 9.
+Former name, former address, former fiscal year, if changes since last report: N/A .
+10. Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of each class Common shares Number of shares issued and outstanding 6,116,762,198 shares Amount of Debt Outstanding PhP26,787,965,362 11.
+Are any or all of the securities listed on a Stock Exchange?
+Yes [X] No [] Stock Exchange: Securities Listed: Philippine Stock Exchange Common shares 12.
+Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 1' thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Section 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12 months (or for such shorter period the registrant was required to file such reports) Yes [X]No [] (b) has been subject to such filing requirements for the past ninety (90) days.

-Securities Listed: Common shares

-- 12. Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding twelve (12) months (or for such shorter period the registrant was required to file such reports) Yes [X]No [] - (b) has been subject to such filing requirements for the past ninety (90) days.

 Yes [X] No []